booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B3/README.md

 ## Preface

 Security of x.509 certificates relies on the private key being kept secret.
 Only authorized persons / systems are allowed to access it.
-If this is not guaranteed any more the certificate needs to be invalidated immediatelly.
+If this is not guaranteed any more, the certificate needs to be invalidated immediatelly.
 This is called __certificate revocation__ in x.509 context and needs to be done at least in the following situations:

    * The private key is stolen or suspected to be stolen.
    * An attacker had access (or suspected to have access) to the system storing the private key.